 Please have a professor, research supervisor, academic mentor, or program coordinator write a custom LoR for this application.
-Specific reference to your name, research project, and the 2020 MAXQDA Research Grants should be made.
+Specific reference to your name, research project, and the 2021 MAXQDA ResearchforChange Grant should be made.
 The writer’s contact information, signature, and date signed should also be included.
 If possible, please have the LoR sent directly to you and submit it alongside your application (one PDF).

 Please note: you may submit other (older) LoRs if you wish, but at least one must be customized for this specific application.

-The application deadline for this semester‘s #ResearchforChange Grant is May 27th, 2020.
-We will be selecting the three grant recipients shortly after (July 1st at the latest) and then the researchers will receive their cash mobility scholarship by August 31st, 2020 at the latest.
+The application deadline for this semester‘s #ResearchforChange Grant is May 26th, 2021.
+We will be selecting the three grant recipients shortly thereafter (July 1st at the latest) and then the researchers will receive their cash scholarship by August 31st, 2021 at the latest.

-VERBI Software will wire $850.00 USD (converted into the researcher’s preferred/home currency) via bank transfer.
+VERBI Software will wire USD$850.00 (converted into the researcher’s preferred/home currency) via bank transfer.
 The MAXQDA Analytics Pro Student licenses will also be awarded via e-mail, and the training seminars will be scheduled between the Professional MAXQDA Trainers and the individual researchers directly.
-The first training session is to be completed by October 14th, 2020 at the latest.
+The first training session is to be completed by October 14th, 2021 at the latest.

 One of the main conditions of the #ResearchforChange Grant is that the recipients submit 2 fieldwork diary entries (between 750 -1,500 words each) to MAXQDA at the middle and end of the research process.
 The timeline as to when these will be submitted is therefore dependent on the individual’s research timeline.